-One day I met a lady during our weekly community meal.
+One day, during our weekly community meal, I met a lady.
 She was middle-aged, a trained professional, well dressed and well spoken.
 In fact, she was just a lot like me.
 I was shocked when I discovered she was sleeping in her car.
-I had a spare room in my home and I invited her to come stay.
+I had a spare room in my home and I invited her to come and stay.
 It worked out well and after some weeks, with support from a kind landlady, she moved into a small unit.

-I began to research.
+So I began to do some research.
 I knew there were many organisations offering help to people who are experiencing homelessness.
-In fact, I discovered there were 26 emergency relief services in our area offering food parcels, meals, clothing, assistance with bills etc. I talked to welfare agencies, to the local council and I scoured the internet.
+In fact, I discovered there were 26 emergency relief services in our area alone, offering food parcels, meals, clothing, assistance with bills, etc. I talked to welfare agencies, to the local council, and I scoured the internet.
 I discovered there was a shortage of crisis, medium and long-term housing.
-The social housing waiting list in our area is about 20 years for those who are eligible.
+The social housing waiting list in our area is about 20 years long for those who are eligible.
 Accommodation was the gap that we believed God wanted us to focus on.

 I continued to call people together regularly to pray and our group grew.
 God’s answer began to come in the form of people who had different experiences and knowledge of schemes in other places around the world.
-Three different schemes in three different countries were brought to our attention, all doing similar things – offering crisis shelter to people experiencing homelessness using church buildings.
-I talked to people in the US and UK who had helped to start up the programmes and who were still working in them.
+Three different schemes, in three different countries were brought to our attention, all doing similar things – offering crisis shelter to people experiencing homelessness using church buildings.
+I talked to people in the US and the UK who had helped to start up programmes and who were still working through these programmes.
 They shared information and resources with me.
-I shared the vision with local pastors who were enthusiastic about trialling such a scheme and that is how the Winter Night Shelter Pilot Project came about.
+I shared the vision with local pastors who were enthusiastic about trialling such a scheme, and that is how the Winter Night Shelter Pilot Project came about.

 Of course, the Church is more than just a building.
 More than just a place to stay.
 The Church is all about relationship – with God and his family.
 We want there to be this offer of relationship as we welcome, care and demonstrate the love of Jesus to people.
-We desire to journey with them and seek a more stable future.
+We desire to journey with them and seek a more stable future for them.